 These arguments typically come up in a contractor suggested alternative to a membrane-based waterproofing design.
 But, if the concrete itself can be waterproof enough – with judicious attention to joints and penetrations – why opt for a membrane at all?
 Confidence, habit, vapour control, durability?
 The factors and guidance involved with these wider issues are, at present rather less well defined and conclusions rather more difficult to draw.

 We would instinctively conclude perhaps, that whilst concrete can exclude liquid water it may permit passage of water vapour.
 It is true that making measurements of water vapour permeability is easier to achieve than with liquid water.
 The major uncertainty with consideration of water vapour is to decide what level of vapour ingress can be permitted.
 The terminology used in some design guides do not help – ‘dry’ or ‘totally dry’ – define the required transmission performance of the concrete.
-Additionally, the design for control of water vapour ingress is to a greater extent influenced by the nature of the use of the internal space and the mechanical services – dehumidification, ventilation etc. This has been recognized by the revision to BS 8102 has removed the previous Grade 4 environment.
+Additionally, the design for control of water vapour ingress is to a greater extent influenced by the nature of the use of the internal space and the mechanical services – dehumidification, ventilation etc. This has been recognised by the revision to BS 8102 has removed the previous Grade 4 environment.

-The Agrément certificates for some of the waterproofing admixtures have attempted to put a performance requirement on the concrete that would meet vapour resistance needs of the superceded BS8102.
+The Agrément certificates for some of the waterproofing admixtures have attempted to put a performance requirement on the concrete that would meet vapour resistance needs of the superseded BS 8102.
 However, on the values stated and allowing for typical concrete construction sections, it can be shown that the control concrete without the admixture can meet the vapour transmission requirements.

 Hence the conclusion at present is that individual project needs and perceived risks will need to be considered in deciding whether there is benefit in adopting one of these admixtures in a concrete-alone solution or to design on the basis of a tanking membrane system.